-The Central Bank of Iceland maintains and manages international reserves in accordance with its objectives and its role as a central bank.
-Reserve assets are the Central Bank’s foreign assets in foreign currencies and special drawing rights (SDR), deposits with the International Monetary Fund (IMF), gold, and other international reserves.
+The Central Bank of Iceland’s international reserves comprise the Bank’s external assets in foreign currencies; i.e., foreign bank deposits, bond holdings, special drawing rights and deposits with the International Monetary Fund (IMF), gold, and other foreign assets.

 The role of the Central Bank of Iceland’s international reserves

 - To mitigate fluctuations in Iceland’s balance of payments (payments between Iceland and foreign countries), through intervention in the foreign exchange market with an eye to the Bank’s monetary and exchange rate policies;